chadiso/omniauth-facebook/README.md

 📣 **NOTICE** We’re looking for maintainers to help keep this project up-to-date.
 If you are interested in helping please open an Issue expressing your interest.
 Thanks! 📣

+📣 **NOTICE** The original Facebook Strategy has been updated in order to pass-thru the state parameter (see the same approach has is used in https://github.com/zquestz/omniauth-google-oauth2). 📣

 **These notes are based on master, please see tags for README pertaining to specific releases.**

 Facebook OAuth2 Strategy for OmniAuth.